 Well, I’ll be glad to share with you some of the best reasons why I chose SQLite over the others.
-If you read until the end I will also include why SQLite stands out among MySQL and Microsoft SQL Server as a beginner learners’ database.
+If you read until the end, I will also include why SQLite stands out among MySQL and Microsoft SQL Server as beginner learners’ databases.

 Bonus: There will also be some of my personal views and thoughts about my decision at the end as well!

 Therefore, if you’re someone that’s keen to pick up a database for yourself and would like to make the right decision when starting out your data journey, then do read till the end!

 What is SQLite?